rmassidda/cm-project-19/report.md

 ## L-BFGS
 <!-- Breve descrizione del metodo L-BFGS, a che famiglia appartiene e come si distingue da BFGS -->
-The L-BFGS is an iterative method of the quasi-Newton limited-memory class.
+The Limited-memory BFGS, L-BFGS, is an iterative method of the quasi-Newton limited-memory class.
-This method is actually a variation of the BFGS method, with which it shares the update rule; at the $i+1$-th iteration the point is updated as follows:
+This method is a variation of the BFGS method, with which it shares the update rule.
+At the $i+1$-th iteration the point is updated as follows:
 $$
 w_{i+1} = w_i - \alpha_i H_i \nabla f_i
 $$

-L-BFGS has an inferior space complexity due to the fact that the Hessian approximation $H_i$ is stored implicitly, and built over a fixed number of vector pairs $\{s_j, y_j\}$ of the previous $t$ iterations and an initial matrix $H_i^0$.
+The smaller memory requirements of this variation are due to the fact that the Hessian approximation $H_i$ is stored implicitly, and built over a fixed number of vector pairs $\{s_j, y_j\}$ of the previous $t$ iterations and an initial matrix $H_i^0$.
 Where

 $$
 s_i = w_{i+1} - w_i, \quad y_i = \nabla f_{i+1} - \nabla f_i